 Google charges $2.79/month for 100GB of cloud storage to start, or you could go with $3.99/month for 200GB, and all the way up to $13.99/month for 2TB.
 If you choose to pay on an annual basis, it’s $27.99 for 100GB, $39.99 for 200GB and $139.99 for 2TB.

-It’s worth noting that the extra storage is not exclusively for photos/video because it falls under the wider Google One umbrella.
+Here’s the kicker: the extra storage is not exclusively for photos/video because it falls under the wider Google One umbrella.
 You’re able to upload documents, video and other files to your cloud account.
 However, your Gmail, Google Docs, Google Drive data also count in the same bucket.
 And that applies to the 15GB cap, too.
 If your Gmail is already full, you’ll run out of space quickly.

-Google explains some of the basic fundamentals to start with it here.
+Google explains some of the basic fundamentals to start with here.
 You will find there’s more to the service than just safekeeping your photos.

 The higher resolution may matter more if you’re also looking to print them.
 Google does sell Photo Books based on your chosen images.
 They start at $17.99 for a softcover and $27.99 for a hardcover.
 You choose the layout and go through the process on the app or browser before ordering one.
 If you like Canvas Prints, those are another option, starting at $19.99.